Norwegian Wood

 "Really?"
 Hatsumi asked me.

 "Really," I said.
 "But there's no riddle involved here.
-It's just that it's
+It's just

 complicated, and hard to talk about."